‘One Piece’ Chapter 963 Spoilers, Recap: Oden Joining Whitebeard Pirates

 The latest episode of One Piece, which is titled “Becoming Samurai,” featured the first time Lord Kozuki Oden met the late Emperor Edward Newgate and the Whitebeard Pirates.
 Upon learning about their presence in the Land of Wano, Oden immediately headed to the location of the Whitebeard Pirates.
 However, despite welcoming Emperor Whitebeard with an attack, it seems like Oden really didn’t have any intention of fighting the pirates and had other reasons why he decided to meet them.

 One Piece Chapter 963 showed the arrival of the Whitebeard Pirates in the Land of Wano.
 The Whitebeard Pirates experienced plenty of unpleasant things before they entered the mysterious country.
 Aside from the extreme and varying weather surrounding the island, the Whitebeard Pirates also needed to climb the waterfall to reach the Land of Wano.

-On their way to the entrance, some of the members of the Whitebeard Pirates went missing and their ship, the Moby Dick, took massive damage that would take a week to repair.
+On their way to the entrance, some of the members of the Whitebeard Pirates went missing and their ship, the Moby Dick, took massive damage that took a week to repair.

-Most people got scared after learning that pirates arrived in the Land of Wano.
+Most people got scared after learning that pirates had arrived in the Land of Wano.
 However, Oden was different.
 When he heard about the pirate group, he went to the coast alone to meet them.
-The report claimed that the huge pirate ship was stranded in Itachi Harbor and based on their appearances, their members all looked pretty strong.
-Knowing Oden’s personality, his retainers tried to stop him, but they were already late.
+The report claimed that the huge pirate ship was stranded in Itachi Harbor, and based on their appearances, their members all looked pretty strong.
+Knowing Oden’s personality, his retainers tried to stop him, but they were already too late.

 One Piece Chapter 963 featured Oden making it to the location of the Whitebeard Pirates.
-With his strong Observation Haki, Emperor Whitebeard sensed Oden coming towards his direction and asked his subordinates to step back.
-Oden crossed swords with Whitebeard, but it’s not his incredible power that surprised him but the words that came out from his mouth.
+With his strong Observation Haki, Emperor Whitebeard sensed Oden coming toward his direction and asked his subordinates to step back.
+Oden crossed swords with Whitebeard, but it was not his incredible power that surprised him, but the words that came out of his mouth.
 After introducing himself, Oden asked Emperor Whitebeard to let him board his ship.

 Caption this. pic.twitter.com/nNEzxHKAU6